LizKami/buenos-aires-price-predictor-using--ml/README.md

 # buenos-aires-price-predictor-using-ml
-The goal of this project is to develop a machine learning model capable of predicting apartment prices in Buenos Aires using linear regression.
+The goal of this project is to develop a machine learning model capable of predicting apartment prices in Buenos Aires using linear regression with a focus on apartments that cost less than $400000.

 **Problem Statement**